Syllabus

 Project Structure

-This VIP team does not have designated sub-teams.
+This VIP team does not currently have designated sub-teams.
 A single team-wide meeting will be held weekly at a time determined by participant schedules.

 Course Topics